JoshAnderson123/despsy_extension/README.md

 ##### Programmed by Josh Anderson

 ## How to Preview
-This chrome extension is a prototype, and is therefore not officially released on the Google Chrome Extension store.
-To preview:
+This protoype is not officially released on the Google Chrome Extension store; To preview:
 1. Download this directory
 2. Open Chrome Extension Settings tab
 3. Select Developer mode (top right of tab)